MiguelMonr/MiguelMonr/README.md

 <h2 align="left">Hi 👋!
-My name is Miguel Monreal and I'm a bachelors degree student , from ITAM.</h2>
+My name is Miguel Monreal and I'm a bachelors degree student,from ITAM.</h2>

 ###